HaiderAltaf/AM5017_ASSIGNMENT2/README.md

 #  Easy way to Find Correlation between two variables

 I have build a function named  __find_correlation()__ to find the correlation between two variables in easiest way as per my exprience.
+Just run the code in python environment and you will be prompted to take necessary inputs to find correlation in your data

 ## Author
 [@Haider Altaf am22s020](https://www.github.com/HaiderAltaf)